Alexander Jackson Davis: Country residences (1840 - 1860)

 The 1840s and 1850s were Davis's two most fruitful decades as a designer of country houses.
-His villa "Lyndhurst" at Tarrytown, New York, is his single most famous house.
-Many of his villas were built in the scenic Hudson River Valley— where his style informed the vernacular Hudson River Bracketed that gave Edith Wharton a title for a novel—but Davis sent plans and specifications to clients as far afield as Indiana.
+His villa "Lyndhurst" at Tarrytown, New York, is his most famous house.
+Many of his villas were built in the scenic Hudson River Valley—where his style informed the vernacular Hudson River Bracketed that gave Edith Wharton a title for a novel—but Davis sent plans and specifications to clients as far afield as Indiana.
+Around 1850, he designed Sharswood Plantation for the Virginian planter Nathaniel Crenshaw Miller.
 He designed Blandwood, the 1846 home of Governor John Motley Morehead that stands as America's earliest Italianate Tuscan Villa.
 Innovative interior features, including his designs for mantels and sideboards, were also widely imitated in the trade.
 Other influential interior details include pocket shutters at windows, bay windows, and mirrored surfaces to reflect natural light.
 The Greek Revival style William Walsh House was built at Albany, New York, and Gothic Revival style Belmead was built near Powhatan, Virginia, in 1845.

-Two smaller but well known structures designed by Davis include one built for John Cox Stevens in 1845; Stevens was the first Commodore of New York Yacht Club and the small Carpenter Gothic building on his property near Hoboken was given to NYYC to be used as its first clubhouse.
+Two smaller but well known structures designed by Davis include one built for John Cox Stevens in 1845; Stevens was the first Commodore of the New York Yacht Club and the small Carpenter Gothic building on his property near Hoboken was given to NYYC to be used as its first clubhouse.
 This building, fondly called "Station 10", still exists and can be found in Newport.
 Davis built a similar pavilion for his colleague and fellow NYYC founder, John Clarkson Jay, on Jay's Long Island Sound waterfront property in Rye, New York, in 1849.
 Although this building was taken down in the 1950s, the original setting and garden where it was once located is part of a National Historic Landmark site and open to the public.

 Inspired in part by friend Andrew Jackson Downing, Davis constructed several Gothic Revival cottage-style homes in Central New York, including the 1852-completed Reuel E. Smith House, which is included in the National Register of Historic Places.